The Karlsruhe was launched in 1927 and carried 635 men including 30 officers. Photo Source: U.S. Naval History & Heritage Command.

 Remembering her Graciousness

-During the cruiser’s nine day visit, the sailors were commended for their politeness.
+During the cruiser’s nine day visit to St. Thomas, the sailors were commended for their politeness.

 All who toured the ship and enjoyed their concert were pleased with the admirable courtesy shown to them by the officers and cadets.

 This week marked the 80th anniversary of her visit to our shores.